I have never liked competition because I have never won any.

 I went where nobody goes.

-As such, looking for a job in Brussels made me realize I was not only competing against Belgians.
-I was also competing against French, Germans, Dutch, Indians, Ukrainians, Spanish, Morrocans, Polish, Italians, Turkish, and the rest of the entire f**** world.
+So I not only competed against Belgians, but also against the French, Germans, Dutch, Indians, Ukrainians, Spanish, Morrocans, Polish, Italians (half of the city is Italian), Turkish, and the rest of the entire f**** world.

-An unpaid internship offer on Linkedin would, within 24 hours, receive more than 200 applications.
+An offer for an unpaid internship on Linkedin would, within 24 hours, receive more than 200 applications.

-Faced with reality, I decided to change my strategy.
+Faced with reality, I changed my strategy and stopped competing.

-Instead of uselessly fighting for unpaid positions, I took myself out of the rat race and moved to…Poland.
+Instead of uselessly fight for unpaid positions, I took myself out of the race and moved to…Poland.

 While many Polish people have moved abroad to find better living conditions, I moved to Poland to find a job and effectively found one after looking (not very hard) for 10 days.
 And you know why is that?